New Library Induction

 - Don’t remove books without borrowing.
-(Check your books on the self-issue machine if the gate alarm goes off).
+(Speak to a member of staff or double check your books on the self-issue machine if the gate alarm goes off).

-Please maintain 2 metre social distance throughout the Library.
+We encourage you to maintain a 1-metre social distance throughout the Library.

-Please respect occupancy limits in the lift and in study rooms.
+Please respect the occupancy limits in the Rowan Williams Room and Group Study room.

-Open windows and shutters have been allocated to allow adequate ventilation without reducing comfort, please do not close them.
+Open windows and shutters have been allocated to allow adequate ventilation without reducing comfort.
+Designated ventilation in indicated with a purple sign, please do not close them.

-Desks will be wiped down with anti-viral spray by cleaning staff each morning and spray and wipes will be available for users to clean their own workspace.
+Desks will be wiped down with anti-viral spray by cleaning staff each morning and spray and wipes will be available for users to clean their own workspace before and after study.